Federation of Dredging Contractors

 • River basin planning.

-The Federation of Dredging Contractors is also represented on the UK PIANC board.
+The Federation of Dredging Contractors is also represented on the UK PIANC Committee.

 • CEDA Liaison Group For The Promotion Of The Use Of Dredged Material